Western Kentucky vs. Middle Tennessee NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Western Kentucky has combined with its opponents to put up more than 68 points in three of seven games this season.
+- Western Kentucky has combined with its opponents to score more than 68 points in three of seven games this season.

 - Middle Tennessee and its opponents have combined to score more than 68 points in one game this season.